 Average Duration of Time Off Requested

 Lots of employees were capitalizing on four day work weeks and long weekends.
-Friday was by far the most popular day to take off this summer.
+Friday was by far the most popular day to take off last summer.
 Wednesday was the least popular day to take off.

 Why are so many employees taking short vacations?
-One recent studyrevealed that even short vacations can help reduce stress and improve employee well-being.
+One recent study revealed that even short vacations can help reduce stress and improve employee well-being.
 Short vacations let you catch up on sleep and relax, all while giving you the peace of mind that you won’t have to return to a mountain of work or flooded inbox.
 Plus, they’re usually less expensive and less stressful to plan than a week-long trip.

 August was the most popular month for employees to take off, accounting for 35 percent of all employee vacations.
-July followed closely behind with 34 percent of allsummer vacation requests.
+July followed closely behind with 34 percent of all summer vacation requests.
 June only accounted for 25 percent of requests, and the last week of May saw only 6 percent of requests.

 Freedom on the Fourth

 Stars, stripes, and a little patriotic PTO.
 The first week of July was the most popular time to take a break all summer, beating out even Labor Day.
-With Independence Day falling on a Wednesday this year, many employees took one or two days off and celebrated with a long weekend.
+With Independence Day falling on a Wednesday last year, many employees took one or two days off and celebrated with a long weekend.

 Most Popular Days to Take Off, Summer 2018

-Most employees took the second half of the week off, making Thursday, July 5 and Friday, July 6 the two most popular dates to take off this summer.
+Most employees took the second half of the week off, making Thursday, July 5 and Friday, July 6 the two most popular dates to take off last summer.
 Just under 15,000 employees in our database took Thursday off, and over 16,500 were out on Friday.
 Monday, July 2 and Tuesday, July 3 ranked the tenth and eighth most popular time off dates, respectively.

-Get the latest news from Namely about HR, payroll, and benefits.
+Get the latest news from Namely about HR, Payroll, and Benefits.